 Two key components to this equation include unified communications and mobility.
 For on-premise phone systems, Unified communications provides a platform where all communication tools (phone, PC, voicemail, fax, chat, and video) are housed in one user profile.
 Your staff members can easily move between devices and applications utilizing the same phone number or extension.

 Next is the employee who works “on the go” from a mobile device.
 They are looking to work by connecting to their tools via a 4G or 5G network or by wi-fi.
 Again, like unified communications, all communication tools need to be available as needed, without disruption or poor quality

-Choosing tools with strong graphical user interfaces (GUIs) will increase employee productivity.
+Choosing remote phone systems with strong graphical user interfaces (GUIs) will increase employee productivity.
 As will the right combination of SaaS products.
 The transition to remote work has affected interpersonal communications.
 It’s increasingly normal to meet someone in the cloud for a conversation.
 This trend won’t disappear with the end of the pandemic.
 Many meetings will continue to happen over video.
-Customer satisfaction will also be higher if there’s the option to support over video.
+In addition, customer satisfaction will be higher if there’s the option to support over video.